6. Developing fox CLI

 All commands must therefore be implemented as a part of it.

-implementation is found in the cli/
+The fox CLI implementation is found in the cli/-directory at the root

 of the repository.